opener-project/ned/reference.md

 The daemon has the default OpeNER daemon options.
 Being:

     -h, --help                Shows this help message
-    -i, --input               The name of the input queue (default: opener-ner) -b, --bucket              The S3 bucket to store output in (default: opener-ner) -P, --pidfile             Path to the PID file (default: /var/run/opener/opener-ner-daemon.pid) -t, --threads             The amount of threads to use (default: 10) -w, --wait                The amount of seconds to wait for the daemon to start (default: 3) --disable-syslog      Disables Syslog logging (enabled by default)
+    -i, --input               The name of the input queue (default: opener-ned) -b, --bucket              The S3 bucket to store output in (default: opener-ned) -P, --pidfile             Path to the PID file (default: /var/run/opener/opener-ned-daemon.pid) -t, --threads             The amount of threads to use (default: 10) -w, --wait                The amount of seconds to wait for the daemon to start (default: 3) --disable-syslog      Disables Syslog logging (enabled by default)